Embassy Funds for Belarus 2020 – the deadline 23.03.2020 @ 23:59

 The Netherlands Fund for Regional Partnership – Matra (NFRP – MATRA)

 In order to be eligible for a NFRP – MATRA grant projects must aim at promotion of the process of development of Belarus into a pluralist, democratic country by supporting the creation of a stronger engaged civil society.
-NFRP – MATRA is a demand-driven programme.
+NFRP – MATRA is a demand-driven program.

 - Initiatives aimed at the promotion of the public participation;